Arlington Family Lawyer

 Types of Child Custody

-Physical Custody – Thie custody refers to the parent who will typically spend the most time with the child.
+Custody refers to the parent who will typically spend the most time with the child.
 It is possible to have sole physical custody, primary physical custody, shared physical custody, or split physical custody.

-Sole Physical Custody – When one parent has full custody of the child, and does not share any time with the other parent, they may have sole custody.
+When one parent has full custody of the child and does not share any time with the other parent, they may have sole custody.
 This is more common when there are circumstances involved, such as incarceration or abuse.

-Shared Physical Custody – When the non-custodial parent has at least 90 days per year with the child, it is considered to be shared custody.
-This type of custody also involves less child support as it is assumed the non custodial parent will be providing for a certain amount of clothing, meals, activities, and other needs.
-As a family lawyer in Arlington, VA, this is the most common type of custody sought for by fathers.
-Judges are also supportive of shared custody because it is believed that it benefits the child most.
+When the non-custodial parent has at least 90 days per year with the child, it is considered to be shared custody.
+This type of custody also involves less child support as it is assumed the non-custodial parent will be providing for a certain amount of clothing, meals, activities, and other needs.
+As a family lawyer in Arlington, VA, this is the most common type of custody sought by fathers.
+Judges are also supportive of shared custody because it is believed that it benefits the child the most.
 In some cases, it is not always ideal; therefore, you should have a lawyer to be at your side when you go to court.

-Split Physical Custody – A rarer form of custody, this involves one parent taking one child and the other parent taking the other child.
+A rarer form of custody involves one parent taking one child and the other parent taking the other child.
 These types of cases tend to involve special circumstances and may only be accepted by a judge when factors apply.